San Mateo County Election Contingency Plan

 Elections staff also regularly check in with Vote Center Representatives to verify their ballot stock levels to deliver additional ballot paper if necessary.
 Vote Center Representatives and Field Technicians must be diligent in monitoring their supply of ballots during the entire day.
 Voters generally tend to go to the polls in the morning and the evening.
 The morning turnout can help predict what to expect in the evening.
 An assessment of paper ballot inventory should be made throughout the day to cover their needs from 3 pm to 8 pm.

 Vote Center Representatives and Field Technicians will alert the Vote-center Help & Support (VHS) about any potential problems.
 The Alternative Procedures outlined above will be their safety net; however, the Elections Division can begin deploying supplies immediately using the procedures described below.

 Emergency Ballot Printing

 The Elections Division must react quickly when alerted to a potential problem; however, a measured response is required.
 The Vote Center Representatives may request additional supplies, but they don’t always receive them because the Elections Division deems their remaining ballot inventory sufficient.
-Thus, Vote Center Representatives should not be promised a delivery of additional ballots until management has approved said delivery.
+Upon supervisor review and approval of a supply request, a delivery is immediately dispatched.